TitovDigital/react-saas/README.md

 ## Implementation Conventions

+* Locate 'controller' code that doesn't depend on React outside of functional components, but possibly in the same file
 * Store state in localStorage or sessionStorage rather than cookies
 * Use single quotes instead of double: https://bytearcher.com/articles/single-or-double-quotes-strings-javascript/